don86nl/ha_intents/README.md

 **1\.
 Good night routine**
 This package adds a (customizable) good night routine to your Assist functions.
 When you say 'good night', assist will trigger several (chosen) actions, like turning off lights and telling open doors and/or windows.
+*Available in Dutch, English, German and French language.*
 *Disclaimer: The Google TV in the video was shutdown using the Google Assistant SDK, not the media_player.turn_off service call, which unfortunately doesn't work for this type of device.*

 *You like the routine?
 Please consider voting for me in the Voice Assistant contest :)